 Academic institutions, content providers, carriers and businesses benefit by exchanging traffic locally versus transiting traffic to their ISP.

 Internet Exchange Members can be any organization or business that has an autonomous system number (ASN) and advertises IP addresses using the border gateway protocol (BGP).
 Many times, content providers peer with ISPs to get their content in the hands of the customers as well as peering with other content providers at IXPs.

-The DET-iX was founded in 2014 with nine members.
+The DET-iX was founded in 2014 with five members.
 As of May 2020, it has grown to 48 members and continues to rise to new heights.
 It is one of the largest not-for-profit internet exchange points in the world.
 DET-iX connects Michigan communities and businesses, allowing members to pass direct traffic freely.

 123NET is a Michigan-based Internet Service Provider (ISP) focused on equipping businesses with an industry-leading data center, network and voice services.
 Over a dozen Fortune 500 companies and thousands of Michigan businesses trust 123NET to provide them with world-class connectivity.
 Home of the Detroit Internet Exchange (DET-iX), 123NET operates one of the largest carrier-neutral data centers and peers with technology leaders such as Google, AWS, GM and others.

 OUR MISSION: BUILDING NETWORK TO MAKE MICHIGAN COMMUNITIES AND BUSINESS THE BEST CONNECTED ON THE PLANET.